Neetz78/AnomalyDetection/README.md

 ## Team Members

 - Justine Filion : one sentence about you!
-- Saisree GR : one sentence about you!
+- Saisree GR : An ethusiastic student and researcher who loves data science, hot chocolate and reading books 🤓
 - Neethu Gopalakrishna : Loves to cook,code and dance!!
 - Sara Hall : one sentence about you!